Real People. Real Change. Lifestyle Change Award

 Make your healthy change today!

 The Real People.
 Real Change.
-Lifestyle Change Awards, presented by UnitedHealthcare, recognizes those that have made a positive change to improve their quality of life and health.
-You have through June 30, 2018 to apply.
+Lifestyle Change Awards, presented by UnitedHealthcare, recognizes those that have made a positive changes to improve their quality of life and health by focusing on one or more of Life’s Simple 7.
+You have from January 2019 through June 30, 2019 to apply.
 This means that individuals who haven’t yet made a significant lifestyle change, still have time to make a change and WIN!

 Nominations for Real People.
 Real Change. can be submitted by friends, co-workers or relatives, and individuals can nominate themselves.
-Winners will be chosen from each of the Life’s Simple 7 categories that help indicate ideal cardiovascular health:
+Four winners will be chosen by a committee of past winners based on healthy changes in one or more from each of the Life’s Simple 7 categories that help indicate ideal cardiovascular health:

-All winners will be recognized and prizes presented at the 2018 Indianapolis Heart Walk in September.
+A grand prize winner of $2,500 will be selected from the four winners through a popular vote on social media.
+The three remaining winners will receive $500 each.
+All winners will be recognized and prizes presented at the 2019 Indianapolis Heart Walk in September.

 WINNER: Eat Better

 Jessie and her husband have worked together to become healthier.
 Their journey began in March 2018 when her husband was diagnosed with high blood pressure and Jessie was told she should lose weight before starting a family.
 Jessie overhauled the couple’s diet, preparing all of their meals for the week in advance.
 She focused on lean proteins, fruits, vegetables and whole grains, tracking her food intake on a daily basis.
 Jessie has also started a walking routine.